 An example of a WUR signal generator for the WUR-Data field is shown in Figure 32-5 (An Example of a WUR signal generator for the WUR-Data field).
-The information bits are mapped by a Manchester-based encoder.
-Each coded bit is then used to switch between the On waveform generator (On-WG) and the Off waveform generator (Off-WG.)
+The information bits are mapped to coded bits by a Manchester-based encoder.(#1048) Each coded bit is then used to switch between the On waveform generator (On-WG) and the Off waveform generator (Off-WG.)